 of your course grade depends on lab participation, you must go to

-The following textbooks are recommended as supplemantary resources:
+The following textbooks are recommended as supplementary resources:

 - Explorations in Computing: An Introduction to Computer Science

 by John Conery.
 Publisher: CRC Press, 2011 (ISBN: 978-1439812624).
-This book was the textbook for the previous sessions of the course taught using the language Ruby.
-The current session of the course will be taught using the language Python.
+This book was previously the textbook for the course when it was taught using the language Ruby.
+The current version of the course is taught using the language Python.
 Those parts of the book that are not specific to Ruby provide relevant and recommended reading.
 The book is available from CRC Press directly at a 20% discount (use discount code 888FX at checkout) or as an e-book directly from Vital Source at a 31% discount.

 There are two types of assignments you will complete in this course: problems sets (ps) and programming assignments (pa).
 Problem sets are written assignments that help you test your understanding of conceptual parts in this course.
 Programming assignments help you test your programming skills or use of other online tools presented in class.
-Problem sets are handed in in class and programming assignments are handed in using the tool Autolab .
-You will be assigned about 11 problem sets and 11 programming assignments throughout the semester.
-The number of assigments is subject to change.
+Problem sets are handed in in class and programming assignments are handed in using the tool Autolab.
+You will be assigned about 11 problem sets and 11 programming assignments throughout the semester, but these numbers are subject to change.

 Your course grade will be calculated based on the following: